pketh/pketh.github.io/_posts/2023-12-22-blog-comments.md

 ⏰ And lastly, every 2 hours the server checks to see if there are any new comments.
 If so, an email is sent to the subscribed commenters on that post.

 If you're looking for an easy alternative, I hear [commento](https://commento.io) is pretty good.
-The reason I didn't use it is because it's sign in model didn't fit with my goals.
+The reason I didn't use it is because its sign in model didn't fit with my goals.
 But also because it's been years since I've been able to code just for fun – so I guess this was like a holiday gift to myself.

 I hope this inspires you to add comments to your own blog.
 I had to leave out a lot of details to keep this readable so if you have any questions… leave a comment! ＿φ( °-°)/